-How to Answer “What Is Your Biggest Weakness?” in an Interview with Examples
+How to Answer “What Is Your Biggest Weakness?” with Example Answers

 When interviewing for a job, one of the questions you’ll inevitably be asked is, “What’s your biggest weakness?”

 This can seem like a difficult question to answer because you don’t want to come across as negative or unprepared.

 The good news is that there are ways to answer this question effectively and things to keep in mind when answering so that you can approach this question with confidence.